-- (1) describe the CoC's strategy to increase access to employment and non-employment cash sources: - (2) describe how the CoC works with mainstream employment organizations to help individuals and families increase their cash income; and - (3) provide the organization name or position title that is responsible for overseeing the CoC's strategy to increase job and income growth from employment. (limit 2,000 characters)
+(1) describe the CoC's strategy to increase access to employment and non-employment cash sources;

+(2) describe how the CoC works with mainstream employment organizations to help individuals and families increase their cash income; and

+(3) provide the organization name or position title that is responsible for overseeing the CoC's strategy to increase job and income growth from employment.

-HDX reports the change in Total income for Stayers as 26%, a 4% increase over the prior period; and the change for Leavers as 35%, a 7% increase.
-CoCfunded agencies are proactive in linking participants to mainstream resources and are working to identify methods to improve employment outcomes. and mainstream benefits (MB) access.
-Strategies include: employment support staff; formal/informal partnerships with WIA-funded workforce development providers; tangible assistance to support employment/ education goals; hard & soft skill development classes; SOAR training for staff; over-the-phone enrollment in MB; low/no-cost ID vouchers; call-in access centers to resolve issues in eligibility screening or benefits denial; clinics to assist in VA benefits screening.
+Change in Total income: Stayers = 26% a 4% increase.

+Change in Total Income Leavers = 35% a 7% increase.
+CoC-funded agencies are proactive in linking participants to mainstream resources and are working to identify methods to improve employment outcomes. and mainstream benefits (MB) access.
+Strategies include: employment support staff; formal/informal partnerships with WIA-funded workforce development providers; tangible assistance to support employment/ education goals; hard & soft skill development classes; SOAR training for staff; over-the-phone enrollment in MB; low/no-cost ID vouchers: call-in access centers to resolve issues in eligibility screening or benefits denial; clinics to assist in VA benefits screening.
 The CoC provides information about and support for new/recurring funding to support employment services.
-An ongoing case study under the SD Workforce Partnership (SDWP) is demonstrating strong evidence-based outcomes for employment.
-The collective action of the participating agencies, business and employer representatives on the CoC Governance Board and the federallyfunded Work Force Partnership continue to lead SD toward more formal and region-wide strategic initiatives.
+A case study running since 2014 under the SD Workforce Partnership (SDWP) is demonstrating strong outcomes in evidence-based employment.
+The collective action of the participating agencies, business and employer representatives on the CoC Governance Board and the federallyfunded Work Force Partnership continues to lead SD toward more formal and region-wide strategic initiatives.
 The Regional Task Force on the Homeless, as directed by the CoC Board is responsible for overseeing system-wide productivity and monitoring project-level performance.
 CoC project-level evaluation awarded bonus point to projects that exceeded the standard for earned income.
 For youth, consideration is given to overall "productivity" which included both participation in both education and employment.
 This recognizes the special circumstances of youth and the long-term impact that education has on employability and income.